cilium/proxy/README.md

 > builds.
 For now the image ref shown above is for builds on amd64
 > only (native amd64, cross-compiled arm64).

-Define `NO_CACHE=1` to build from scratch, but be warned that this can take several hours.
+Define `NO_CACHE=1` to clear the local build cache before the build, and `NO_ARCHIVE=1` to build from scratch, but be warned that this can take a long time.

 ### Docker caching